“They got to have ’em in Texas ’cause everyone’s a millionaire”

 I’m fairly sure I became a Supertramp fan due to my brief flirtation with art and prog rock in high school.
 It may be hard to see how Top 40 tunes like “Give A Little Bit” or “Logical Song” or the inspiration for this recipe share any musical DNA with the likes of ELP, Yes, Alan Parsons Project, et. al. but that’s kind of the genius for a handful of Top 40 bands in this era.
 Those late ’70s / early ’80s bands took the musicianship of prog rock, dropped the sci-fi/fantasy for darker themes of love and relationships, and grafted on a solid dose of hummable earwigs.
 They created a sort of catchy literary pop-rock that found favor on both AM and FM radio equally.
 I’ve always felt Supertramp was the least appreciated of this crop of smart pop bands.
 Their catchy pop tunes are brilliant musical arrangements coupled with smart sometimes snarky lyrics.
 Essentially they were the British Steely Dan without ever getting SD-level accolades.

 I am aware the lyric actually refers to “kippers for breakfast” but I believe it’s also a good fit for breakfast tacos.
-I could go off on a rant about how a breakfast taco IS “breakfast in America” – a melting pot of Texas flour tortilla, Mexican pico, Wisconsin yellow cheddar, Irish roasted potatoes, and scrambled egg – but I won’t.
+I could go off on a rant about how a breakfast taco is “breakfast in America” – a melting pot of Mexican flour tortilla, Texas brisket, Midwest hashbrowns, Irish cheddar, and scrambled egg – but I won’t.

 I have never really been much of a breakfast person.
 Coffee usually does it for me.
 I would bet I’ve eaten more “breakfast for dinner” or “drunk late-night soak up alcohol breakfast” than actual “just woke up need breakfast” meals.
 As far as brunch goes – NO!
 That’s not just my professional cooking hatred showing, I truly hate the entire brunch concept.
 You should either serve breakfast or serve lunch and I won’t get into my opinions on those who enjoy brunching.